Table of Contents

 Taurine: Because it’s included in drinks that also contain caffeine, tons of sugar, and other ingredients that aren’t so great, taurine is sometimes associated with negative health effects.
 One case study recounts the story of a patient who had general itchiness, stomach upset, and dizziness after drinking a taurine beverage.
 (108)

-Natural energy boosters come in two main types: supplements that provide better natural energy by improving your body’s process of energy production, and stimulants.
+Energy supplements come in two main types: supplements that provide better natural energy by improving your body’s process of energy production, and stimulants.

-The top 11 natural energy supplements are:
+The top 11 supplements and vitamins for energy are:

 - Vitamin B12